Haleshot/Deep-ML/README.md

 ## Features

-- Diverse range of deep learning challenges
+- Diverse range of AI/ML challenges
 - Content for beginners and experts
 - Community-driven learning environment